 Your seller’s creativity comes through in their selling conversations, and no two will be the same.
 Each tells their own story and draws on a diversity of experience, personality, and style – just like the variety of shoes they choose to wear with your branded shirt in the trade show booth.

 It’s no different in LinkedIn.
 No two connection networks will be the same, and creative engagement with prospects leads to more sales conversations.
-Your sellers’ professional branding is a critical first impression that ensures they don’t lose them at “hello.”No two connection networks will be the same, and creative 1:1 engagement with prospects is the catalyst that leads to more conversations. @DavidGoad #Socialselling #PersonalbrandingClick To Tweet
+Your sellers’ professional branding is a critical first impression that ensures they don’t lose them at “hello.”No two individuals will have the same network of connections, and creative 1:1 engagement with prospects is the catalyst that leads to more conversations. @DavidGoad #Socialselling #PersonalbrandingClick To Tweet

 Templatizing your team’s profiles is necessary because sellers typically need help with consistent branding and messaging.
 According to Vengreso sales leader Kurt Shaver “If you ask your reps to do it on their own, they are NOT going to do it.”
 Watch video: Enable Your Sales Team to Use LinkedIn with Profile Templates